By Adriana Mihai, Mediawise Society, December 2018

 As a result of vilifying “the other’s” propaganda, it remains a challenge to consider as propaganda a message we agree with, leaving us more exposed to spreading information which confirms our beliefs without verifying it beforehand.
 Teaching students how to reason, how to evaluate evidence and to assess an argument is essential in judging the credibility of a truth claim, and thus in building resilience to fake news.
 The lesson plan on Fake News, Fake Content Online aims to also create the habit of checking the context of production behind a news article in order to increase the resilience of audiences to fake news and to disinformation in propaganda: looking at the context and date of publication, the author, the credibility of the source, the structure and rhetoric of news articles, as well as comparing them with other articles on the same subject.
 Being aware of how and why intentionally fabricated stories are spread online could make us think twice before distributing a message, even if it confirms what we believe or if it seems too good to be true.

 Even though the lessons we designed can be integrated in the present core curriculum, the decision ultimately belongs to educators’ willingness to update their resources, methods and subjects.
 Curricula change slowly, as this process is coordinated by the Ministry of Education and involves many stakeholders who need to agree on new approaches; most of secondary education curricula date from 2004, 2006 or 2009.
-In 2017, however, a curricular shift was introduced for the gymnasium in Romanian Language and Literature, where the notion of written text has been replaced with multimodal texts.
+In 2017, however, a curricular shift was introduced at gymnasium level in Romanian Language and Literature, where the notion of written text has been replaced with multimodal texts.
 Until such shifts introducing visual messages and media literacy across competencies and contents in curricula, or perhaps even introducing media education as a core subject, can take place, the best chance of passing the present competencies in analyzing contemporary propaganda lies in educators’ training.
 This will continue to be our focus in 2019, while remaining engaged with educational experts and policy-makers to raise media literacy in Romania.

 (1) Popescu, Oana and Rufin Zamfir (eds).
 Propaganda Made-To-Measure: How Our Vulnerabilities Facilitate Russian Influence.
 A Study of Romania, Bulgaria, Georgia and the Republic of Moldova.
 GlobalFocus Center, Bucharest: 2018;